-- (L) Life: Journaling is known to have many therapeutic effects.
-For starters, it is known to be a great mechanism to help your clients reduces their stress levels.
+- (L) Life: Various studies prove that journaling is known to have many therapeutic effects.
+For starters, it is known to be a great mechanism to help your clients reduce their stress levels.
 By helping your clients take up a journaling practice, you’re also helping with their overall well being.

-By doing so you’re holding them accountable to documentation, and through the documentation, you’re enabling your client to monitor his/her progress.
+Our findings show that by doing so, you’re holding them accountable to documentation, and through the documentation, you’re enabling your client to monitor their progress.
 Journaling also allows your client to get into the habit of taking notes and analyzing situations.

 Make it a point to review these notes with your client, asking him/her whether journaling has brought about greater thought, awareness and mindfulness, and if so how the progress has been.

-‘Big Rocks’ is a fantastic exercise to help your client prioritize the different aspects of his/her life.
-And contrary to its name it’s simple and straightforward.
+‘Big Rocks’ is a fantastic exercise to help your client prioritize the different aspects of their life.
+And contrary to its name, it’s simple and straightforward.

-The ‘Big Rocks’ tool comes from a powerful metaphor, one that you may even know already.
+Research shows that the ‘Big Rocks’ tool comes from a powerful metaphor, one that you may even know already.
 The story is about a professor who was delivering a lecture to his class.
-On his table rested an empty jug, some large rocks, pebbles and a jar of sand.
-Upon filling the jug with the large rocks he turned to the class and asked if the jug was full.
+On his table rested an empty jug, some large rocks and pebbles, and a jar of sand.
+Upon filling the jug with the large rocks, he turned to the class and asked if the jug was full.

 When the class answered “Yes”, he dropped the pebbles into the juggle, which settled into space amongst the larger rocks.
 He once again inquired whether the jug was full, and when the students again responded with a yes, he filled the small spaces between the rocks and pebbles with sand.